ITensor/website/docs/book/intro.md

 The resulting Index has a size, or bond dimension of 3.
-Upon creation it is indelibly stamped with an internal ID number; all copies of this Index carry this same ID number.
+Upon creation it is indelibly stamped with an internal ID number; all copies of this Index carry this same ID number, allowing them to recognize each other.

 Having made a few Index objects i, j, k, one can construct ITensors